Modular Office Design: Why Agile Workspaces Make Sense

 But movable walls do more than break up space.

-Movable walls work harder than traditional stud and drywall.
+Movable walls work harder than traditional studs and drywall.
 Panels can be easily swapped out for a change of style or removed for easy access to integrated power, data, and technology systems.
 When those systems need an update, it can be done quickly and with minimal disruption.

 Raised access floor systems allow routing of underfloor HVAC, power, and data.